tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Pca summary](pca4.png)

 ### Longer Example:
-If you have 2 features that are highly correlated we can reduce them to 1.
+If you have 2 features that are highly correlated, we can reduce them to 1!

 ![Correlated features](pca1.png)

 These features are nicely correlated.
-Which means you could make a 2 vectors through the points with a 90 degree angle like this:
+Which means you could make a 2 vectors through the points with a 90-degree angle like this:

 ![Pca components](pca2.png)

-Then you rotate the vectors to be in line with the x and y axis.
+Then you rotate the vectors to be in line with the x and y-axis.
 This way you make the line almost 1d instead of 2d.

 ![Pca components rotated](pca3.png)

 So now you have 2 components.
-So we put in 2 features and got 2 other features back.
+We put in 2 features and got 2 other features back...
 But now these 2 features are a combination of the 2 original features:

 - Principle component 1 = a * feature1 + b * feature2
 - Principle component 2 = c * feature1 + d * feature2